saboya/TopIcons-Redux/README.md

 GNOME Shell will display a prompt asking you to confirm that you want to download and install this extension.
 Select "Install" and you're done!
 You can find the available settings by going to the [Installed Extensions](https://extensions.gnome.org/local/) page and selecting the wrench-and-screwdriver button for TopIcons Redux.

-Be sure to revisit the [Installed Extensions](https://extensions.gnome.org/local/) occasionally to check for updates (look for a green update button).
+Be sure to revisit the [Installed Extensions](https://extensions.gnome.org/local/) page occasionally to check for updates (look for a green update button).

 ### Advanced: Build it yourself